The safety of all divers is paramount on every underwater litter pick dive.

-Throughout the planning and diving, ensure that you cover all the usual safe diving practices then add specific skills to accomplish the underwater litterpick.
+When planning and diving an underwater litter pick, always ensure you adhere to the usual safe diving practices before adding specific skills to accomplish the underwater litter pick.

 Before entering the water